-This award is new in 2021 and will be given annually to recognize the many efforts that CEOAS faculty make in mentoring our undergraduate students.
+This award was new in 2021 and will be given annually to recognize the many efforts that CEOAS faculty make in mentoring our undergraduate students.

 Professor Anita L. Grunder made major contributions to undergraduate education in CEOAS and in the Department of Geosciences, as a Professor of Geology and as the inaugural Associate Dean of Academic programs after the merger that formed CEOAS.
 Professor Grunder was the Associated of Women Geoscientists National Teacher of Year in 2009, and a former winner of the OSU College of Science Lloyd Carter and Fred Horne awards for excellence in teaching.
 This award is given annually to a CEOAS faculty member who demonstrates excellence in undergraduate teaching in the college.

-Jack Dymond was a stalwart member of the CEOAS (then COAS) faculty until his untimely death in 2003, and was known for his efforts in mentoring graduate students in the college.
-The award was developed by COAS students in 1999 to recognize Jack’s many contributions to student mentoring.
+Jack Dymond was a stalwart member of the college faculty until his untimely death in 2003, and was known for his efforts in mentoring graduate students.
+The award was developed by students in 1999 to recognize Jack’s many contributions to student mentoring.

 This award was initiated in 2007 as a way to recognize the outstanding service and contributions to CEOAS by classified staff.
 The award is given annually for exemplary performance by a CEOAS classified staff member.